-New and revised IFRSs annual periods beginning on or after Amendments to IFRS 10 Consolidated Financial Statements and IAS 28 Investments in Associates and Joint Ventures relating to the treatment of the sale or contribution of assets from an investor to its associate or joint venture.
-Effective date deferred indefinitely Amendments to IFRS 3 - Reference to Conceptual Framework 1 January 2022 $Amendments \ to \ IAS \ 16-Property, \ Plant \ and \ Equipment-Proceeds \ before intended \ use$ 1 January 2022 Amendments to IAS 37 - Onerous Contracts - Cost of fulfilling a contract 1 January 2022 $\label{eq:local_equation} A mendments \ to \ IFRS \ 1-First-time \ Adoption \ of \ International \ Financial \ Reporting \ Standards$ 1 January 2022 Amendments to IFRS 9 - Financial Instruments 1 January 2022 Amendments to IFRS 16 - Leases 1 January 2022 Amendments to IAS 41 - Agriculture 1 January 2022 and prior years but may affect the accounting for future transactions or arrangements.
+New and revised IFRSs beginning on or after Amendments to IFRS 10 Consolidated Financial Statements and IAS 28 Investments in Associates and Joint Ventures relating to the treatment of the sale or contribution of assets from an investor to its associate or joint venture.
+Effective date deferred indefinitely Amendments to IFRS 3 - Reference to Conceptual Framework 1 January 2022 Amendments to IAS 16 - Property, Plant and Equipment - Proceeds before intended use 1 January 2022 Amendments to IAS 37 - Onerous Contracts - Cost of fulfilling a contract 1 January 2022 lem:lem:lem:lem:lem:lem:lem:lem:lem:lem: 1 January 2022 Amendments to IFRS 9 - Financial Instruments 1 January 2022 Amendments to IFRS 16 - Leases 1 January 2022 Amendments to IAS 41 - Agriculture 1 January 2022

-The application of these revised IFRSs did not have any material impact on the amounts reported for the current
+The application of these revised IFRSs did not have any material impact on the amounts reported for the current and prior years but may affect the accounting for future transactions or arrangements.